 Live performance creates a rich and vibrant cultural life for all Australians.
 Increasingly performances can be accessed through digital media, extending their reach and creating ever larger audiences.
-At AMPAG, we work with our members to ensure they are adequately supported by government – federal, state and local – and are accessible to all Australians.
+At AMPAG, we advocate for the sustainability of, and the public value delivered through the major performing arts organisations and support their leadership role in advancing the sector.

 AMPAG’s work includes:

 - working with government authorities and other organisations to improve and extend performing arts support in Australia

 - facilitated joint advocacy across the performing arts peak organisations in Australia

 - representing the performing arts on a range of government advisory committees

 - devising relevant and strategic policies on issues that affect performing arts in Australia

 - preparing submissions to government inquiries and reviews on behalf of member companies

 - conducting an annual survey of sponsorship and donations to the major performing arts companies